watermelontools/watermelon/CONTRIBUTING.md

 The steps to do so are:

+- Publicly announce the new integration
+  > serviceName refers to the shortname, like `github` or `gitlab`, lowercase
+  > ServiceReadableName refers to the name of the service and it's use in the UI, like `GitHubPRs` or `LinearTasks`
 - Set the necesary vercel env vars
   > usually `SERVICE_CLIENT_SECRET` and `SERVICE_CLIENT_ID`
 - Create the table in our DB